Moins 25 millions d’années

 Africa, a continent to conquer

-The opening of the Suez Canal in 1869 gave a strategic interest to the eastern coasts of the continent.
-Colonialist fever took hold of Europe.
-The method used was identical everywhere: the explorers signed or imposed dupe treaties with the local chiefs who recognized their sovereignty over their territories.
-In East Africa, the British and Germans play for time
+The opening of the Suez Canal in 1869 gave strategic importance to the continent's eastern coasts.
+Colonial fever gripped Europe.
+The method used was identical everywhere: explorers signed or imposed dupe treaties with local chiefs who recognized their sovereignty over their territories.
+In East Africa, the British and Germans played for time.

 1885-1902